 The park ranger service is on hand to assist the public and ensure a safe enjoyable visit and is patrolled regularly both on foot and using mobile patrols.

 Also within the parks grounds you can find

 The park is open at all times, however the specific facilities within the park are subject to opening times.

 This project aims to transform the park from an asset rich but under utilised historic park into a world class civic destination that is enjoyed more and more often by its citizens and visitors to the city.

 The objectives of the project are to:

-At present, work is being done to improve access to and within the park and enhance the overall user experience in advance of the Burrell Collection re-opening after its refurbishment in late 2020/early 2021.
+At present, work is being done to improve access to and within the park and enhance the overall user experience in advance of the Burrell Collection re-opening after its refurbishment in early 2021.

 Since November 2018, we have been engaging with stakeholders including the public about the emerging proposals to improve access to and around the park.
 These proposals involve improving accessibility, promoting public transport and pedestrian links, modifying private car access and vehicular routes within the park, and improving connectivity to local areas.